TicketsBot/docs/src/features/start-ticket-from-message.md

 ## Configuration
 ### Permission Level
-To limit usage of this functionality to staff members, visit the [web dashboard](/setup/dashboard.md), select your server and take a look at the `Settings` page.
+To limit usage of this functionality to staff members: visit the [web dashboard](/setup/dashboard.md), select your server, and take a look at the `Settings` page.

 You will see a dropdown menu labelled `Required Permission Level` under the `Start Ticket From Message Settings` heading.
 Adjust the setting to your wish, and then press the `Submit` button.